sukso96100/rockcraft-workshop-killercoda/your-first-rock/3-rockcraft-yaml/index.md

 rockcraft init
 ```

-Now, let's open it.
+Once `rockcraft.yaml` is created, let's have a look.
 It should looks like this.

 ```yaml
 name: dotnet-webapi